onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 1.2 Participant Terminology
 ---------------------------

-**Participant Type:** Definition of a type of system or framework that can take part in control loops and a definition of the capabilities of that participant type.
+**Participant Type:** Definition of a type of system or framework that can take part in automation compositions and a definition of the capabilities of that participant type.
 A participant advertises its type to the CLAMP Automation Composition Runtime.

 **Participant:** A system or framework that takes part in automation compositions by executing Automation Composition